-The correction had no impact on total revenues, operating margin, or cash position and had no impact on compliance with debt covenants in any periods presented.
+The corrections had no impact on total revenues, operating margin, or cash position and had no impact on compliance with debt covenants in any periods presented.

-The decision to restate prior financial statements and MD&A based on these matters was made by the Company's Board of Directors, upon the recommendation of management and the Audit Committee.
-In connection with this matter, the Company has re-evaluated its conclusions regarding the effectiveness of its internal control over financial reporting for the affected periods and determined that a material weakness existed.
-As a result of the material weakness, the Company has now concluded that such controls were ineffective.
-Accordingly, the Company will restate its disclosures to include the identification of a material weakness related to the restatements.
+In connection with these matters, the Company has re-evaluated its conclusions regarding the effectiveness of its internal control over financial reporting for the affected periods and determined that material weaknesses existed.
+As a result of the material weaknesses, the Company has now concluded that such controls were ineffective.
+Accordingly, the Company has restated its disclosures to include the identification of material weaknesses related to the restatements.

 About Cash Store Financial

 Cash Store Financial is the only lender and broker of short-term advances and provider of other financial services in Canada that is listed on the Toronto Stock Exchange (CSF.TO).
 Cash Store Financial also trades on the New York Stock Exchange (CSFS).
-Cash Store Financial operates 513 branches across Canada under the banners "Cash Store Financial", "Instaloans" and "The Title Store".
+Cash Store Financial operates 513 branches across Canada under the banners "Cash Store Financial" and "Instaloans".
 Cash Store Financial also operates 25 branches in the United Kingdom.

 Cash Store Financial and Instaloans primarily act as lenders and brokers to facilitate short-term advances and provide other financial services to income-earning consumers who may not be able to obtain them from traditional banks.
 Cash Store Financial also provides a private-label debit card (the "Freedom" card) and a prepaid credit card (the "Freedom MasterCard") as well as other financial services, including bank accounts.

 Cash Store Financial employs approximately 1,900 associates and is headquartered in Edmonton, Alberta.